sjc5/remix-easy-mode/README.md

 ## Caveats

 - This is a work in progress.
 It's not yet battle-tested, and the API may change without notice.
 If you want to use this in production, set your dependency to a specific version.
-- This toolkit is really simple and really opinionated.
+- This toolkit is really simple and opinionated.
 It's not for everyone, and that's OK.
 - If you know of smarter ways to do these things without massively overcomplicating the mental model, please let me know!
 - Yep, snake case.
 You won't talk me out of it.